 - Use a sharpie to write the numbers 0 through 10 randomly in the bottom of each compartment of the ice tray.
 It's okay if some numbers show up more than once, as long as every compartment has a number at the bottom.

-- Select two players, and help each player count out 5 pompoms, for five rounds.
+- Select two players and help each player count out 5 pompoms, this should be enough for five rounds.

 - Have the first player toss one pompom into the tray.
-Remove the pompom and have her identify the number underneath; encourage her to remember the number.
+Remove the pompom and have her identify the number underneath; encourage her to memorize the number.

 - Then the next player goes and does the same thing.
 Then have both players figure out which number is the higher number by counting to ten.

 - The player with the higher number is the winner of the round!
-Play for five rounds, and whichever player wins the most rounds is the winner of the game.
-There's no need to stop playing after round five if kids are having a fun time playing!
-Keep going with the game as long as they want!
+Play for five rounds, and whoever wins the most rounds is the winner of the game.
+There's no need to stop playing after round five if kids are having a fun time!
+Keep continue playing for as long as they want!
 This game helps with number recognition, which will be an important skill in kindergarten.

 - Your child can also play this game by herself for practice counting and identifying numbers.

 For first and second graders:

 - Select at least two players and give each a pencil, a piece of paper, and 6 pompoms.

 - The first player tosses two pompoms into the tray.
 Then, have her take the pompoms out of the compartments and identify each number.